Argentina–Iran relations: Present-day relations

 In 2018, Argentina and Iran celebrated 80 years of diplomatic relations.
 In July 2018, Argentina designated Iranian-backed Hezbollah a terrorist organization and ordered the freezing of the group's assets in the country.
 Hezbollah has been accused of operating among the jungle of the Triple Frontier between Argentina, Brazil and Paraguay; to funnel large sums of money to militia leaders in the Middle East and finances training camps, propaganda operations and bomb attacks in South America.

 In 2020, there were approximately 2,000 Iranians living in Argentina.

 In August 2021, Argentina vehemently opposed the decision by the Iranian Government to appoint Ahmad Vahidi as Minister of the Interior.
 Vahidi is accused by Argentina as one of the perpetrators of the attack on the AMIA in 1994.

 On June 12, 2022, an Iranian-linked Venezuelan Boeing 747 cargo plane was grounded in Argentina, where Argentine officials retained five passports, according to a local federal judge and Iranian official media.

+On 17 January 2026, a decree designating the Islamic Revolutionary Guard Corps Quds Force and 13 affiliated individuals as terrorists was signed by Argentinian president Javier Milei.
+In the decree it was written that "The Quds Force is a division of Iran’s Islamic Revolutionary Guard Corps, specialising in training for carrying out terrorist attacks in other countries."
+The decree included a clarification of its implications: "This decision means that members of the Quds Force and their allies are now subject to financial sanctions and operational restrictions aimed at limiting their capacity to act, as well as protecting Argentina’s financial system from being used to economically support their activities."
+The decree also singled out Ahmad Vahidi, commander of the Quds Force at the time of the AMIA bombing, as a subject of an INTERPOL red notice; Vahidi was deputy commander-in-chief of the IRGC at the time of the decree.
+In response, Tehran’s city council approved a motion to rename Argentina Square.

+On 2 April 2026, during the 2026 Iran war, Argentina ordered the Iranian charge d’affaires Mohsen Tehrani to leave the country within 48 hours.
+Tehrani complied with the order and left on 4 April.